Vision-iOS/Documentation/README.md

   <img src="https://user-images.githubusercontent.com/22590804/116418059-15ab8b00-a83c-11eb-89f3-ea343af32d9f.png">
 </p>

 The *Confidence Level* function is placed as the first element of the list being representative for the modification of the application behavior.
 Through these functions the user has control over data processing for object recognition.
-Through the use of the Gestald laws we return to the use of the law of closeness, similarity, closure and others.
+Through the use of the Gestalt laws we return to the use of the law of closeness, similarity, closure and others.
 In particular:

 - Law of proximity: similar settings are brought closer together to be highlighted as a single unit.
 For example *Clear Cache* and *Delete all data* both express similar actions that go to delete data.
 - Law of similarity: elements that refer to another page such as *Confidence Level* and *About* are described with a specific color and an identification symbol that refers to the concept of continuity of functionality.
 Instead, the other features are that identify actions, as described by Apple's HIG for iOS, which refer to pop-up gods.